-Right next to Heng Chun Seng there is an unnamed restaurant that serves only khao Mang Kai, Hainanese chicken rice, Boiled chicken, soy sauce, Chinese black vinegar, ginger, small Thai peppers and cucumber slices, which like Kuay teow is a very popular and economical dish.
+Right next to Heng Chun Seng there is an unnamed restaurant that serves only Khao Mang Kai, Hainanese chicken rice, Boiled chicken, soy sauce, Chinese black vinegar, ginger, small Thai peppers and cucumber slices, which like Kuay Teow is a very popular and economical dish.
 It is served in street stalls and restaurants, fast service.
 This restaurant serves a very good and big portion.
-One of my favorite.
+One of my favorites.

 40 baht + 2 baht for the glass of water

 address.
 1224-4 Rama IV Road Rama 4 Road

 That’s not a common name for a restaurant.
 Located behind Heng Chung Sen, the owner used to dance while he cooked hence this name.
 My Thai friend told me it’s a restaurant known for that but also for good duck dishes.
 I went there several times but never saw him dance.
 Now the son takes over and tells me that his father helps him from time to time, but he is over the age of dancing.
 Well known to the Thais, duck lovers will appreciate Dancing Duk.
 The duck either with noodles or rice is tasty and tender and the soup is very aromatic.
 You can choose any part, meat, leg, foot, intestines, and more.
 Try it!

 My dish, noodle soup sen lek with braised duck legs 60 baht

 The menu is in English but no price list.
 Prices are a bit high if you choose duck wings, duck’s neck, tongue, gizzard, or brown sauce.100 to 150 baht.